 To see this, compute

 whence the claim.
-Now, Equation \eqref{eq:partial_dtheta} can be used in place of Proposition \ref{prop:ker_omega_comp} in the proof of Proposition \ref{prop:1-shift_MC}.
+Now, there exists an alternative straightforward proof of Proposition \ref{prop:1-shift_MC} using Equation \eqref{eq:partial_dtheta} rather than Atiyah forms and Proposition \ref{prop:ker_omega_comp}.
 We leave the details to the reader.
 Clearly, it follows from \eqref{eq:partial_dtheta} that, if the connection $\nabla$ is $G$-invariant, then $d^{t^\ast \nabla}\theta$ is a multiplicative form. \end{rem}